-Consequently, the vertical ZOI for the first scenario as determined from Figure A.of Attachment 8 to Appendix F is (see Figure 5.2.). he vertical ZOI is below ft., and the confined pool fire is therefore not capable of causing damage to the cable target.
-Furthermore, Table A5.in Attachment 5 to Appendix F indicates the burning rate is gal/min and it will therefore take 1/0.
-13 min to consume the gal of fuel.
+Consequently, the vertical ZOI for the first scenario, as determined from Figure A.03 of Attachment 8 to Appendix F, is 13 ft. (see Figure 5.2.4 below).
+The vertical ZOI (13 ft.) of the oil fire is below 16 ft., and the confined pool fire is therefore not capable of causing damage to the cable target and can be screened.
+Furthermore, Table A5.5 in Attachment 5 to Appendix F indicates the burning rate is 0.743 gal/min and it will therefore take 10/0.743 13.5 min to consume the 10 gal of fuel.

-Figure 5.2.– Vertical ZOI for Confined Pool Fire.
+Figure 5.2.4 – Vertical ZOI for Confined Lube and Mineral Oil Pool Fires.

 The fact that an oil spill is collected in a containment area does not always lead to a confined pool fire.
-If the amount of oil that is spilled of the containment area, an unconfined spill fire will result.
-Figure A.of Attachment 8 to Appendix F gives the minimum volume of a liquid fuel spill to cover a containment area as a function of the diameter of the area.
-This figure indicates that, for this example, between and gal are needed to cover the containment area below the transformer.
+If the amount of oil that is spilled exceeds the capacity of the containment area, an unconfined spill fire will result.
+Figure A.01 of Attachment 8 to Appendix F gives the minimum volume of a liquid fuel spill to cover a containment area as a function of the diameter of the area.
+This figure indicates that, for this example, between 0.5 and 1.0 gal are needed to cover the containment area below the transformer with a 2-mm thick layer (minimum thickness to sustain flame spread over the fuel surface; see Figure 6.2.2 and related discussion).
 Since a 10-gal spill is postulated in the first scenario, it is appropriate to assume a confined pool fire.

-In the second scenario 100 (or gal) of the is assumed to spill.
-Since the containment pan can only hold gal, the pan will overflow and following ignition, an unconfined spill fire will result.
-The ZOI of unconfined spill fires can be determined from Figure A.of Attachment 8 to Appendix F. The maximum spill volume in this figure is 30 gal, but the table and graph in the figure indicate that the vertical ZOI for a -gal spill is well ft.
-(Figure 5.2.).
+In the second scenario 100 percent (or 100 gal) of the mineral oil is assumed to spill.
+Since the containment pan can only hold 40 gal, the pan will overflow.
+It is conservative to ignore the containment pan and assume that following ignition, an unconfined 100 gal spill fire will result outside the containment area.
+The vertical ZOI of unconfined mineral oil spill fires can be determined from Figure A.09 of Attachment 8 to Appendix F. The maximum spill volume in this figure is 30 gal, but the table and graph in the figure indicate that the vertical ZOI for a 30-gal spill is well above 16 ft. (approximately 58 ft as shown in Figure 5.2.5).
+Moreover, the table and graph in Figure A.09 of Attachment 8 indicate that, for this example, an unconfined pool fire of between 1 and 2 gal would be sufficient to result in an uncontained pool fire that would damage the target.
+Therefore, a spill only 1 to 2 gal in excess of the containment size is sufficient to damage the TS cable target.

-Figure 5.2.– Vertical ZOI Unconfined Spill Fire.
+Figure 5.2.5 – Vertical ZOI of Unconfined Lube and Mineral Oil Spill Fires.

 05.03.02 Table/Plot Set B: Minimum HRR to Create a Damaging HGL